 COTA buses are decorated for Christmas for more fun and to be instantly recognized, but riders are given a discount for their zoo ticket, too.

 If you drive to the facilities, you will find ample parking in well maintained, well lighted parking lots at a reduced rate for the light show.
 Tour buses are admitted free of charge.

-I have visited the Wild Lights festival several times and accompanied friends and taken school groups and clubs to the event.
-There was always fun and a safe good time to be had.
+I have visited the Wild Lights festival several times, accompanied friends, and taken school groups and clubs to the event.
+There was always fun and a safe good time to at this holiday event.